We’re firm believers that everything you need can be found in London, but we’ll begrudgingly concede that picturesque seaside towns are the exception.

 Kent seaside towns close to London

 This adorable coastal town in Kent is just under an hour and a half’s train journey from London and is so quaint, you’ll think you’ve taken a step back into the golden ages.
-A nice little escape from the hustle and bustle, and it has enough independent coffee shops and stores to make you feel right at home.
+A nice little escape from the hustle and bustle of the big smoke, and it has enough independent coffee shops and stores to make you feel right at home.

 Say what you want about Margate but if you’re looking for some fresh sea air, nostalgic fairground fun and a large haddock and chips for less than a fiver, then you’ve found your place.

-Margate’s Old Town is pretty recognisable, but the place is also home to a couple of charming theatres, a Winter Garden, Dreamland and an annual carnival every August.
+Margate’s Old Town is pretty recognisable, but the place is also home to a couple of charming theatres, a Winter Garden, Dreamland, and an annual carnival and Pride every August.

 So of course there’s the usual seaside fare available in this town, but who can be bothered to sunbathe when there’s cute ice cream parlours such as Morelli’s?
 Founded in 1932, this fancy ice cream parlour boasts pink leather seating and an oh-so-retro interior.